kitnil/awesome/README.md

 ## Go

+- [anki-md](https://github.com/erroneousboat/anki-md) - A markdown to anki flash cards converter
+- [resume](https://github.com/erroneousboat/resume) - Create an online resume that can be accessed by a `curl` command.
+- [go-langserver](https://github.com/sourcegraph/go-langserver) - Go language server to add Go support to editors and other tools that use the Language Server Protocol (LSP)
+- [terraform-lsp](https://github.com/juliosueiras/terraform-lsp) - Language Server Protocol for Terraform
+- [hargo](https://github.com/mrichman/hargo) - Hargo is a Go library and command line utility that parses HAR files, can convert to curl format, and serve as a load test driver.
+- [devd](https://github.com/cortesi/devd) - A local webserver for developers
 - [user_agent](https://github.com/mssola/user_agent) - HTTP User Agent parser for the Go programming language.
 - [dapr](https://github.com/dapr/dapr) - Dapr is a portable, event-driven, runtime for building distributed applications across cloud and edge.
 - [gopass](https://github.com/gopasspw/gopass) - The slightly more awesome standard unix password manager for teams